 It is notable that the T6i has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Nikon W150?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.